Next StepsUpstate Neurology | Neuromuscular Clinic

 - Hereditary syndromes, such as Charcot Marie Tooth disease

-Having certain health problems may raise the chance of getting peripheral neuropathy.
+Having certain health problems may raise the risk of getting peripheral neuropathy.

-Damage may cause sensory and motor problems in the arms, hands, legs, and feet.
+Nerve damage may cause problems with feeling and movement in the arms, hands, legs, and feet.
 Other parts of the body may also have problems.
 It depends on which nerves are affected.

 Problems may be mild and then get worse over time.
 They may be worse at night.
 A person may have: